simicodes/simicodes/README.md

 Hi there, my name is Simeon Offiong! 👋

-- 🔭 Software Developer.
+- 🔭 Software Engineer.
 During the weekends, I spend most time on personal projects and contribute to https://www.sessionstack.com/ as a Technical writer.
 - 👯 I’m looking to collaborate on anything nice 🤣
 - 🌱 I’m currently learning everything 😄
 - 📫 How to reach me: email: simicodes247@gmail.com